Ros Helliwell believes that the skills she learnt during our Care training workshop proved to be excellent preparation for her new job.

 What other skills do you pick up from the training that helped you in your role?

 Just understanding the nature of what it is you are doing in the role.
 Respect is an important thing in care, what with person-centred and one-to-one personal care.
 Because of the workshop I did, I was more aware of what they all meant which helped me in the early days.

-And finally what did you think to our learning environment at Think Employment?
+And finally, what did you think of the learning environment at Think Employment?

-I thought it was nice and relaxed because you don’t come here from to do hours solid learning from 9-5.
-You could speak to the Tutors and discuss things out loud and everyone was friendly and welcoming.
+I thought it was nice and relaxed because you don’t come here to do hours solid learning from 9-5.
+You can speak to the tutors and discuss things out loud.
+Everyone was friendly and welcoming.
 I’d recommend people come to Think Employment to do a course like I have because it’s only a week-long course and it will give you the basics to start a new career and understand the sector you’re going in to.